AhmedYousriSobhi/aCupOfTea/programming/operatingSystem/ch9-memory-management.md

 ### Static Linking vs Dynamic Linking
 - ***Static Linking***: in which system libraries are treated like any other object module, and are combined by the loader into the binary program image.
 - ***Dynamic Linking***: is similar to dynamic loading, though, linking, rather than loading, is postponed until execution time.
+Small piece of code, stub, used to locate the appropriate memory-resident library routine.

 ### How It Works!
 - When a program references a routine, that is in a dynamic library.